OAK & Raspberry Pi¶

 You have the Pro version of the OAK camera that has IR laser dot projector and IR illumination LED, which additionally draw up to 0.25A.

-You can externally power your OAK camera either via barrel jack (on older devices), or with a Y-adapter.
+We still recommend externally powering your OAK camera either via barrel jack (on older devices), or with a Y-adapter.
+The reason is that there OAK have current spikes (especially when using Video Encoder and running AI inference), which can lead to brownout.

 SSH into the RPi¶